learning-zone/angular-basics/README.md

 ```javascript
 npm install --save-dev @angular/language-service
 ```
-After that add the following to the "compilerOptions" section of your project's tsconfig.json
+After that add the following to the "compilerOptions" section of your project\'s tsconfig.json
 ```typescript
 "plugins": [
     {"name": "@angular/language-service"}